EliAndrewC/l7r/setting/l7r.md

 4. Prophetic dreams warning of the coming blight: People in the region begin having vivid and disturbing dreams about the crops being destroyed or overrun by a noxious growth.
 The dreams might be accompanied by a feeling of dread or a sense of foreboding.

 5. Augural readings from divinations being performed to predict the coming crop: Those skilled in the art of divination perform readings to predict the quality and quantity of the upcoming crop.
-The signs and omens that they read could be interpreted in a variety of ways, but they should have pointed to the same grim conclusion of the harvest will be ruined by a blight or pestilence.
+The signs and omens that they read could be interpreted in a variety of ways, but they should have pointed to the same grim conclusion that the harvest will be ruined by a blight or pestilence.
 Yet this did not happen.

 6. A blood rain: A strange and unsettling rain falling over the region, appearing to be colored red.
 The rain would usually be accompanied by an unusual smell or taste, and it might stain the crops and the earth.
 In Lion lands, a red rain is interpreted as a sign of impending disaster or a harbinger of war.